PavanKalyanChapa/Zomato-Data-Analysis/README.md

 pip install -r requirements.txt
 ```

-Results and Insights
+###Results and Insights
-Customer Preferences: Insights on popular restaurant types.
+-Customer Preferences: Insights on popular restaurant types.
-Pricing Trends: Trends in price ranges for couples.
+-Pricing Trends: Trends in price ranges for couples.
-Ratings Analysis: Correlation between restaurant types and ratings.
+-Ratings Analysis: Correlation between restaurant types and ratings.
-Technologies Used
+###Technologies Used
-Programming Language: Python
+-Programming Language: Python
-Libraries: Pandas, NumPy, Matplotlib, Seaborn
+-Libraries: Pandas, NumPy, Matplotlib, Seaborn
-Acknowledgements
+###Acknowledgements
-This project is based on the publicly available Zomato dataset.
+-This project is based on the publicly available Zomato dataset.
 Special thanks to the data providers.